 - TEFC motors have a fan attached to the rear of the motor shaft to help cool the motor.
 While there are no ventilation openings in the motor housing the enclosure is not air or liquid tight.
 While a TEFC motor may be able to operate at a higher ambient temperature – be careful at low speeds (under VFD control) as the cooling fan is attached to the motor shaft, and may need certain minimum speed to effectively cool the motor.

 - TENV motors are also non-ventalated, but the enclosure is not air or liquid tight.

 Additional classifications include Washdown rated motors (TEWD), explosion proof motors (XPRF), and motors designed for hazardous locations (HAZ).

 Most AC motors today are built to specific NEMA sizes.
 In small horsepower ranges many motors are available in a “NEMA 56C” frame size.
 The “56” refers to the motor frame dimensions The “C” indicates a “C” face (flange) mountable motor.
 This is the most popular type of face mounted motor and has a specific bolt pattern on the shaft end to allow mounting.
 The critical dimensions on “C” face motors are the bolt circle, register diameter, and the shaft size.
 C flange motors always have threaded mounting holes in the face of the motor.
 Many motors are offered with both C-Face mounting options and a rigid or removable mounting base.
 As horsepowers increase – a number of different “T” frame designations are used to denote the standard NEMA sizes.

 To VFD or Not to VFD

-If you are planning to use the AC induction motor with a Variable Frequency Drive(VFD) – there are a number of additional considerations.
-See this article for more specific information.
+If you are planning to use the AC induction motor with a Variable Frequency Drive(VFD) – there are a number of additional considerations, check out our article To VFD or Not to VFD.

 For additional information on specifying and sizing motors of all types – please click here.